nidaqg/employee-directory/README.md

 ## Installation

 This application was created using React and it's class based approach.
-It was deployed using Heroku and the deployed application can be viewed here:
+It was deployed using GH pages and the deployed application can be viewed here: https://nidaqg.github.io/employee-directory/

 ## Usage